-The PSA contains approximately 33 acres of disturbed habitat that now consists of maintained grassy fields.
+The PSA contains approximately 33 acres of disturbed riparian and grassland habitat including two grass recreational fields.
 This open space area is relatively flat and is adjacent to the riparian zone which is steeply sloped.
-The Federal

-Emergency Management Agency National Flood Hazard Layer shows that the 1% annual chance flood hazard (100year floodplain) encompasses approximately 14 acres of the PSA.
+The Federal Emergency Management Agency National Flood Hazard Layer shows that the 1% annual chance flood hazard (100-year floodplain) encompasses approximately 14 acres of the PSA.
 It extends up over the Willamette River's steep riparian bank and into the flat open space to the south.
 Figure 2 in Appendix A illustrates the current floodplain conditions within the PSA.